Analysts had expected an average of 65,000 new jobs, according to a Bloomberg News compilation.

 "The bottom line is that March was somewhat encouraging, but it has been a difficult year for the labor market," Heather Long, chief economist at Navy Federal Credit Union, told CNBC.

-She believes the rest of the first half of the year will be challenging for job seekers.
+She said the rest of the first half of the year will be very challenging for job seekers.